novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 SASL implementation as it was patched by community only and doesn't have idea around how to debug or test it.

-Finally, I decided to give up on this and turned towards `confluent-python-kafka` package, which was also an official package from the `Confluent` (company behind kafka now).

-Now, this package had one big issue, it was not supporting SASL out of the box.
+Finally, I decided to give up on this and turned towards `confluent-python-kafka` package, which was also an official package from the `Confluent` (company behind kafka now), this package had one big issue, it was not supporting SASL out of the box.
 On github, it's README file mentioned that this is a wrapper package on their existing C/C++ library `librdkafka` and for SASL, simply installing it from pypi and using in our code, won't work.
-We would need to install using *source distribution*, which then link the SASL feature.

-Normally, you would expect from any package manager to install the library and then you can start using it, but in above case we have to do some extra steps.
+We would need to install using *source distribution*, which then link the SASL feature.Normally, you would expect from any package manager to install the library and then you can start using it, but in above case we have to do some extra steps.

 #### Packages
 Languages like java has a concept of bytecode, so every dependency you would